signeasy/API/README.md

  * Download your original and signed documents
  * Take actions on your pending signature requests
  * Check status of your pending signature requests
+ * Be notified about changes to your signature requests and documents

 ## Getting Started
 The API platform is currently in beta.
 Go here for the complete [API documentation](https://github.com/signeasy/API/wiki), including Authentication and Webhooks.